paramraghavan/graphDB/indexes_neptune.md

   * Neptune does not have a reverse traversal OSGP index, which would be ideal for this query.
 If your graph has many distinct predicates, enabling the OSGP index using Lab Mode may improve performance.

-## Explain Index Pattern (?, ?, ?, <e1>)
-This pattern is a representation of how Neptune uses its GPSO index to process the query.
-Each question mark or the value in the pattern corresponds to a part of the quad-based data model used by Neptune: Graph (G), Predicate (P), Subject (S), and Object (O).

-- Graph (G): Represented by the first question mark (?).
-In this specific query, the graph context is not specified, hence the question mark indicating an unspecified or wildcard value.
-- Predicate (P): Represented by the second question mark (?).
-Similarly, the predicate is not specified in the query, as we are not filtering by the type of relationship (predicate) but rather by a specific edge.
-- Subject (S): Represented by the third question mark (?).
-The subject is also unspecified because the query is looking for both vertices connected by the edge, regardless of which is the subject or object in the relationship.
-- Object (O): Represented by <e1>.
-This is the only specified part of the pattern, indicating that we are looking for information specifically related to the edge 'e1'.